School day and practical matters

 Accidental injuries

-Working life periods are activities in accordance with the school curriculum, meaning that the working life period is covered by accident insurance that the City has taken for the pupil.
+Work experience learning periods are part of the school curriculum, meaning that each work experience learning period is covered by accident insurance that the City has taken for the pupil.
 Any accidents occurring at the workplace or the journey to and from the workplace are covered by the accident insurance.

 Damages